open-telemetry/opentelemetry-go-contrib/bridges/prometheus/BENCHMARKS.md

 ## Methods and Results

 The sample application uses the Prometheus client library, and defines one histogram with the default 12 buckets, one counter, and one gauge.
 Each metric has a single label with 10k values, which are observed every second.
+See the [sample application's source](https://github.com/dashpole/client_golang/pull/1).

 The memory usage of the sample application is measured using the `/memory/classes/total:bytes` metric from the go runtime.
 The CPU usage of the application is measured using `top`.
 The CPU and memory usage of the collector are measured using `docker stats`.
 It was built using v0.50.0 of the bridge, v1.25.0 of the OpenTelemetry API and SDK, and v1.19.0 of the Prometheus client.